-Your debt-to-income ratio is also a simple equation, as it looks at the amount of debt you have as compared to the amount of recurring income you receive.
+Your debt-to-income ratio is also a simple equation, as it looks at the amount of debt you have compared to the amount of recurring income you receive.

 Things can get confusing fast when you analyze how this ratio gets calculated.
-It’s not actually about your outstanding debts, but rather your monthly debt payments; lenders just want to know you can afford to pay off more debt each month.
+It’s not actually about your outstanding debts, but rather your monthly debt payments; lenders want to know you can afford to pay off more debt each month.

 What debts are considered for your debt-to-income ratio?

 What income is considered for your debt-to-income ratio?